SaaS Growth

 It also changes how you think about churn.
 When a $1,000-per-year customer leaves, that’s manageable.
 When an $18,000-per-year customer leaves, it hurts.
 But higher-ACV customers churn less frequently, and the economics still work dramatically in your favor.

-When You Feel Stuck, Look at ACV First
+When Should You Look at ACV First?

 If your SaaS business feels stuck at a plateau, the diagnosis might not be what you think.
 It might not be a sales problem.
 It might not be a churn problem.
 It might be an ACV problem.